econnet/econ/econ-1.0.rst

 Tributes produce delayed income in an outside currency when the product is sold.
 Until then tributes can still be

-- donated
 - inherited
-- used as pledge for a loan,
+- used as pledge for a loan

-  if accepted by a creditor
-- basically also sold,
+Tributes are not for sale, else they would become like `stock`_.
-  but a price is probably hard to agree upon, since the actual value in the outside economy is unknown
+Tributes get value in the outside economy only through selling the product.

 .. _`dworkunit`: